 The Beechtree Motel is our go-to accommodation in Taupo; we’ve honestly stayed here so many times, we’ve lost count.

 Their rooms are well-priced, clean, and modern.
 While it’s not a lakefront motel, the Beechtree is located on a quiet street that’s just a 5-minute walk to the lake, and lots of the rooms have lake views.

 In particular, we recommend booking one of the rooms with a spa bath!

 Want More New Zealand Travel Inspiration?

 After you get your hot pool fix, why not try some of these other free things to do in Rotorua?

 For some amazing hikes not too far from these hot springs in Rotorua and Taupo, read our guide to hiking in the Whirinaki Forest.

 Want more hot springs on the North Island?
-Read our guide to the Coromandel’s Hot Water Beach on the stunning Coromandel Peninsula!
+Head over to Hot Water Beach on the stunning Coromandel Peninsula!